One of the easiest ways to tell if a roof is likely to need some maintenance in the next few years is to find a roof covered in moss & algae.

 Once the roof is clean, you will have the option of applying a roof sealant.
 The roof will need to be dry before applying the sealant.
 A paintbrush can be used to brush the sealant onto the edge of the roof tiles.
 The sealant can be sprayed on the rest of the roof.
 It may take two coats of roof sealant to get the best results.

 The cost of having a roof jet washed and having a sealant applied is likely to cost somewhere between £1200 and £2500.
-A more accurate roof cleaning cost will depend on the size of the property.
+Accurate roof cleaning prices will depend on the size of the property.
 Roof cleaning usually takes 1 to 2 days, and applying sealants usually takes an extra day.

 Conservatory Roof Cleaning